[Demo](https://killedbyapixel.github.io/LittleJS/examples/starter/) | [Docs](https://killedbyapixel.github.io/LittleJS/docs) | [Trailer](https://youtu.be/chuBzGjv7Ms) | [Discord](https://discord.gg/zb7hcGkyZe) | [Tutorial](https://github.com/KilledByAPixel/LittleJS/tree/main/examples/breakoutTutoria

 To rebuild the engine you must first run npm install to setup the necessary npm dependencies.
 Then call npm run build to build the engine.

-The starter project example also includes a batch file build.bat that compresses everything into a tiny zip file using Google Closure, UglifyJS, Roadroller, and ECT.
+The starter example project also includes a node js file build.js that compresses everything into a tiny zip file using Google Closure, UglifyJS, and ECT Zip.

 LittleJS Setup